pangrr/tangle/README.md

 ```

 # Afterwords
-This is inspired by literate programming and those onlin tutoial posts.
-This is still experimental.
+This is inspired by literate programming and those online tutoial posts.
+But the goal is to improve experiece reading and writing programs (at least some species).
+So I don't strictly follow any classic literate programming decipline.

+If you are also interetest, it would be very helpful to drop a issue here.